Palacio de Gobierno

 The dark marble courtyard bar at this hotel encourages you to relax back into another era, where waiters in bow ties treat you like a...

-Quality comida típica (home-style food), affordable prices and ample portions keep this family diner packed; indeed, demand for a table...
+Quality comida típica (home-style food), affordable prices and ample portions mean this family diner has an omnipresent queue....

 Café Madrid information

-The waiters here are dressed in white dinner jackets and the cash register, espresso machines and soda fountains are mint-condition antiques.
-Come for breakfast: the huevos rancheros (fried eggs on a corn tortilla with a tomato, chili and onion sauce served with refried beans) and chilaquiles (fried tortilla strips cooked with chili sauce) have been favorites for 50 years.
+A 1950s-era cafe that is open all day, but best for a huevos rancheros breakfast (fried eggs on a corn tortilla with a tomato, chili and onion sauce served with refried beans) and chilaquiles (fried tortilla strips cooked with chili sauce).